Degree structure and studies

 The Master's Programme in Chemical Engineering a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-The programme includes specialisation, minor and elective studies.
+The programme includes core, advanced specialisation, minor and elective studies as well as a Master's thesis.

-In specialisation studies, 82 ECTS credits, you will learn about unit operations, fluid dynamics, process simulation, product and process design, bioenergy and biorefineries.
+In compulsory studies, you will study unit operations, fluid dynamics, process simulation and monitoring, process intensification, product and process design.

-Recommended minor studies include biobased chemical engineering, advanced water treatment, and advanced chemistry.
+Recommended minor studies, 0–30 ECTS credits, include bio-based chemical engineering, advanced water treatment, and advanced chemistry.

 You can choose any courses offered by LUT in your elective studies to attain 120 ECTS credits.

-You can find the most recent information about courses and degree structures in the LUT Study Guide.
+You can find the most recent information about courses and degree structures in the LUT Study Guide 2021/2022.

 Double degree studies for students from the partner university